priyanshuranjan2024/priyanshuranjan2024/README.md

 - Backend projects with a focus on performance and scalability.
 - Research notebooks and ML/DL experiments.
 - Web apps and full-stack tools I built or contributed to.
-- Scripts and setups that helped me during internships and freelance work.
+- Scripts and setups that helped me during internships and fun work.

 ---